Boss-Coder-Academy/Environment_Setup/README.md

-+ After this step your VS code will be installed and you will be able to locate an icon on the desktop and then click on Finish Button.
++ After this step your VS code will be installed and you can locate an icon on the desktop and then click on Finish Button.

 ![Alt text](https://i.postimg.cc/zGTDzsj3/8.jpg)